teamforus/foundation/manuals/development/change-management-cr.md

 * Have a discussion about the request
 * Keep track of the status of the change.

-The ultimate goal of a change request is to either be closed (it is not needed, feasible or desired), or to evolve into an [improvement proposal](https://github.com/teamforus/general/blob/develop/manuals/development/change-management-ip.md).
+The goal of a change request is to either be closed (it is not needed, feasible or desired), or to evolve into an [improvement proposal](https://github.com/teamforus/general/blob/develop/manuals/development/change-management-ip.md).

 ## What makes a good change request?